 - The building is zoned for use as a restaurant

-- Area allows for an activity that coincides with your business hours
+- The area allows for an activity that coincides with your business hours

 - You can have outdoor seating, alcohol, and entertainment

-These should be reviewed as early as possible.
-You don't want to be open your first week and then discover you are not allowed to serve alcohol on the patio or that patrons have to park three blocks away.
+You should review these requirements as early as possible.
+After all, you don't want to be open your first week and then discover you’re not allowed to serve alcohol on the patio or that patrons have to park three blocks away.

 Once you have the space, you have to build it up the way you want to.
 That means hiring the right designers, engineers and contractors to do the job.
 Find businesses that are licensed and can keep your project on schedule.

-During the construction phase, comply with city inspection requirements.
-They may obligate you to have approval at several different stages.
-Indeed, some cities may ask you to submit your development plans for approval before construction even starts.
+During the construction phase, you need to comply with city inspection requirements.
+You may need to get approvals at several different stages.
+Some cities may ask you to submit your development plans for approval before construction even starts.

 You'll likely have to obtain several licenses.
 These are permissions from the city to carry on the restaurant's activities.
 Here are some examples of permits or licenses you may need:

 This is just a sample list to explore; some counties have unique requirements.
 For example, you need to have a license to put a pool table in your food service establishment in some places.
 It's a lot to think about, in addition to the restaurant startup costs you'll have to cover.

 In addition, you may have to renew your licenses regularly.
 For example, you may need to renew a liquor license annually.